tobbik/lua-t/docs/Csv.rst

     Csv = require"t.Csv"
     csv = Csv( )
-    for rowTable, rowCount in csv:rows( Csv.split( textCsvData ) ) do
+    for rowData, rowCount in csv:rows( Csv.split( textCsvData, "\n" ) ) do
-      ... rowTable contains all fields of a csv row end
+      ... rowData contains all fields of a csv row end